Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

-Digital mammography is more expensive than screen-film mammography (SFM) but is more amenable to data storage and sharing.
-Performance of both SFM and digital mammography for cancer detection rate, sensitivity, specificity, and positive predictive value (PPV) has been compared directly in several trials, with similar results in most patient groups.
+Digital mammography (DM) is more expensive than screen-film mammography (SFM) but is more amenable to data storage and sharing.
+Performance of both SFM and DM for cancer detection rate, sensitivity, specificity, and positive predictive value (PPV) has been compared directly in several trials, with similar results in most patient groups.

 The Digital Mammographic Imaging Screening Trial (DMIST) compared the findings of digital and film mammograms in 42,760 women at 33 U.S. centers.
-Although digital mammography detected more cancers in women younger than 50 years (area under the curve [AUC] of 0.84 +/- 0.03 for digital; AUC of 0.69 +/- 0.05 for film; P = .002), there was no difference in breast cancer detection overall.
-A second DMIST report found a trend toward higher AUC for film mammography than for digital mammography in women aged 65 years and older.
+Although DM detected more cancers in women younger than 50 years (area under the curve [AUC] of 0.84 +/- 0.03 for digital; AUC of 0.69 +/- 0.05 for film; P = .002), there was no difference in breast cancer detection overall.
+A second DMIST report found a trend toward higher AUC for film mammography than for DM in women aged 65 years and older.

 Another large U.S. cohort study also found slightly better sensitivity for film mammography for women younger than 50 years with similar specificity.

 A Dutch study compared the findings of 1.5 million digital versus 4.5 million screen-film screening mammograms performed between 2004 and 2010.
 A higher recall and cancer detection rate was observed for the digital screens.
 A meta-analysis of 10 studies, including the DMIST [8,9] and the U.S. cohort study, compared DM and film mammography in 82,573 women who underwent both types of the exam.
 In a random-effects model, there was no statistically significant difference in cancer detection between the two types of mammography (AUC of 0.92 for film and AUC of 0.91 for digital).
 For women younger than 50 years, all studies found that sensitivity was higher for DM, but specificity was either the same or higher for film mammography.